Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

   - The most recent version of [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases) installed.
 More instruction on its usage can be found [here](https://docs.microsoft.com/azure/iot-pnp/howto-use-iot-explorer).

-  NOTE: This sample demonstrates use of the CLI and does NOT demonstrate use of the Azure IoT Explorer.
+  NOTE: This guide demonstrates use of the CLI and does NOT demonstrate use of Azure IoT Explorer.

 ## Setup and Run Instructions